olliw42/mLRS-docu/docs/CRSF.md

 Optional but recommended steps:
 - Set the receiver into "mavlink mode" (described below)
-- Install the LUA script on the radio which allows you to change the Tx and Rx parameters: ([LUA Script](LUA.md))
+- Install the mLRS LUA script on the radio which allows you to change the Tx and Rx parameters: ([LUA Script](LUA.md))

 Notes:
-- Any radio which supports the CRSF protocol should work, this includes many brands besides EdgeTX/OpenTX radios.
+- Any radio which supports the CRSF protocol should work, this should include many brands besides EdgeTX/OpenTX radios.
 - An ArduPilot flight controller is assumed.
 PX4 and INAV needs to be tested and validated.

 ## mLRS Tx Module Setup

 - Tx Ch Source = crsf
-- TX Ser Baudrate = 57600
 - Tx Ser Dest = serial or serial2 (not mbridge!)
 - Tx Ser Link Mode = mavlink
 - Tx Snd RadioStat = off (yes, off!)

+Notes:
-Note: There are situations in which it can be useful to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.
+- There are situations in which it can be useful to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.
 You really should not need it for this setup.
+- It is recommended to set Tx Ser Baudrate to 57600, as that will provide enough speed for all three operation modes (19 Hz, 31Hz, 50Hz).

 ## ArduPilot Setup

-Configuration of a Serial Port for MAVLink v2:
+Configuration of a serial port for MAVLink v2:

 - SERIALx_BAUD = 57
 - SERIALx_OPTIONS = 0